Female’s Hair Loss

 More so than for men, hair for women is intertwined with our sense of beauty, our personality, confidence, aura and even I dare to say what characterizes us as women.
 So, when we start losing excessive hair, it affects us deeply.
 Just shaving it all is not necessarily an option for most women compared to men in this situation.

 Losing hair as a woman is not as rare as one might think and is actually quite common especially over 50 years of age but can happen as early as in their 30s.
 At Nar London, we are always against the sense of shame or taboo surrounding this important topic.
-In fact, Fewer than 45% of women go through their whole lives with a full head of hair!
+In fact, fewer than 45% of women go through their whole lives with a full head of hair!

 Continue reading to learn more about what causes hair loss in women and about treatment strategies.
 You’ll learn that some types of hair loss in women are temporary, while others may be permanent and require treatment.
+A valuable therapy to consider is PRP that we offer at Nar London, Harley Street.

 Hair Loss in Women